-Many of us have decided that the Disney princess version of everlasting love — the 'happily ever after' — is a myth.
+Most of us have probably already come to terms with the fact that the Disney princess version of everlasting love – the 'happily ever after' — is a myth.
 Ditto the existence of soulmates: the idea that a single person on a planet of billions will, at some unspecified point in time, magically appear in our life and right all our wrongs.

-However, many of us still struggle with the concept that real love — involving true connection and companionship — is most frequently achieved through practical means.
-Romantic realism doesn't sound sexy, but it isn’t a contradiction in terms either.
-In fact, embracing pragmatism in your personal life often leads to lasting satisfaction.
+However, many of us still struggle with the concept that real love — true connection and companionship — is only achieved through practical means.
+Romantic realism isn’t a sexy term but it isn’t a contradiction in terms either.
+The fact is, embracing pragmatism in your personal life is far more likely than any other method to lead to lasting satisfaction.

 Romantic realism isn't a sexy term but it isn't a contradiction in terms either.

-Lemarc Thomas, founder and CEO of Lemarc Thomas Matchmaking, honed his expertise in relationships over almost a decade via his studies in psychology.
+Lemarc Thomas, founder and CEO of Lemarc Thomas Matchmaking, honed his expertise as a relationship guru over almost a decade via his studies in psychology.
 Rather than waiting to stumble upon that elusive perfect person, his approach follows a holistic, scientific method.

-Sam, 34, says she's hoping this will be the year she steps away from what she thinks she wants and employs romantic realism to find a partner who will give her what she needs.
+Sam, 34, is hoping 2022 will be the year she steps away from what she thinks she wants and employs romantic realism to find a partner who will give her what she needs.

-I realized it had become a bit much when I borrowed my brother's rucksack to make me look more outdoorsy in my profile pictures in order to attract the right person.
+I realised it had become a bit much when I borrowed my brother's rucksack to make me look more outdoorsy in my profile pictures in order to attract the right person.

 Sam recently bumped into someone she went to school with at a Christmas drinks party.
 She had assumed he wasn’t her type but was surprised to discover they had mutual interests.
-They sought each other out shortly afterward and, after messaging for some weeks, have started dating.
+They sought each other out on Tinder shortly afterwards and, after messaging for some weeks, have started dating.

-"What I’ve learned, and what I’ll carry on doing regardless of what happens with this new guy, is that the things I was being prescriptive about aren’t as important as having a connection with someone and genuine interests in common," she notes.
+"What I’ve learned, and what I’ll carry on doing regardless of what happens with this new guy, is that the things I was being prescriptive about aren’t as important as having a connection with someone and genuine interests in common."

-Becky Spelman, PhD, is a psychologist and clinical director of Private Therapy Clinic.
-She agrees with Sam’s conclusion that while couples don’t have to agree on everything, sharing similar outlooks on fundamental issues such as politics and lifestyle is ideal when maintaining a relationship in the longer term.
+Dr Becky Spelman is a psychologist and clinical director of Private Therapy Clinic.
+She agrees with Sam’s conclusion that while couples don’t have to agree on everything, sharing similar outlooks on fundamental issues such as politics and lifestyle is crucial to maintaining a relationship in the longer term.

 "I get quite attached to people and give them a lot of attention, and I found it destructive," she tells Refinery29.